Functions Development Guidelines

 or fire

-, you can execute a maximum of three Functions.
+, you can execute at most three Functions.

-The combined maximum number within a single Function execution of KV store
+Within a single Function execution, the combined maximum number of KV store

 operations, XHRs